pdjr-signalk/pdjr-signalk-push-notifier/README.md

         which should be monitored for notifications; or
       </li>
       <li>
-        a URL specifying an API method that returns a list of Signal K paths (for example <code>https://localhost:3443/plugins/alarm-manager/keys</code>); or
+        a URL path specifying an API method that returns a list of Signal K paths (for example <code>/plugins/alarm-manager/keys</code>); or
       </li>
       <li>
         a Signal K path of the form 'restart:<em>path</em>' (for example